May Day: Origins and celebrations

-A later May festival celebrated in Germanic countries, Walpurgis Night, commemorates the official canonization of Saint Walpurga on 1 May 870.
-In Gaelic culture, the evening of 30 April was the celebration of Beltane (which translates to "lucky fire") as well as the similar Welsh Calan Mai, and marks the start of the summer season.
+During the Middle Ages, May Eve was celebrated in much of northern Europe with the lighting of bonfires at night.
+In the Germanic countries, this became Walpurgis Night, commemorating the official canonization of Saint Walpurga on 1 May 870.
+It continued the tradition of lighting bonfires.
+Folklorist Jack Santino says "Her day and its traditions almost certainly are traceable to pre-Christian celebrations that took place at this time".
+In Gaelic culture, 1 May was the celebration of Beltaine or Cétshamhain, while for the Welsh it was Calan Mai or Cyntefin.
 First attested in 900 AD, the celebration mainly focused on the symbolic use of fire to bless cattle and other livestock as they were moved to summer pastures.
 This custom continued into the early 19th century, during which time cattle would be made to jump over fires to protect their milk from being stolen by fairies.
 People would also leap over the fires for luck.

 Since the 18th century, many Roman Catholics have observed May – and May Day – with various May devotions to the Blessed Virgin Mary.
 In works of art, school skits, and so forth, Mary's head will often be adorned with flowers in a May crowning.
 1 May is also one of two feast days of the Catholic patron saint of workers St Joseph the Worker, a carpenter, husband to Mother Mary, and foster father of Jesus.
 Replacing another feast to St. Joseph, this date was chosen by Pope Pius XII in 1955 as a counterpoint to the communist International Workers' Day celebrations on May Day.

 The best known modern May Day traditions, observed both in Europe and North America, include dancing around the maypole and crowning the Queen of May.
-Fading in popularity since the late 20th century is the tradition of giving of "May baskets," small baskets of sweets or flowers, usually left anonymously on neighbours' doorsteps.
+Fading in popularity since the late 20th century is the tradition of giving of "May baskets", small baskets of sweets or flowers, usually left anonymously on neighbours' doorsteps.